itscodenation/flw2-trivia-20-21-starter/README.md

 >![Day 3.0 goal](https://i.imgur.com/fetraPF.png)
 >![Day 3.0 with bonus](https://i.imgur.com/GruM8g2.png)

-### Day 3.5: Event handlers

-Goal: Add functionality so that when the user clicks on an answer choice, the correct answer appears.
+### Goal: Add functionality so that when the user clicks on an answer choice, the correct answer appears.

 - [ ] Inside the map function for the Answer components, add an event handler.
 - [ ] Inside `<App />` (below state and above return), write a conditional that checks if the answer clicked is the correct answer.